-Direct Service Attorney: Salaries and wages paid to attorneys providing direct civil legal service, whether employed directly or supervised by the program, and whether part-time, full-time or temporary.
+Direct Service Attorney1: Salaries and wages paid to attorneys whose primary role is providing or supervising direct civil legal service, whether employed directly or supervised by the program, and whether part-time, full-time or temporary.

 Prior to FY25 - Attorneys: This category should include all salaries and wages paid to program attorneys, whether employed directly or supervised by the program, and whether part-time, full-time or temporary.